tahmidsadik/simple-db/README.md

 - Different implementations of storage engines to optimize different operations
   - Write Heavy - `LSM Tree && SSTable`
   - Read Heavy - `B-Tree`

+## Getting Started
+The project is written in `rust`, so you need it in your system.
+You can get started with rust from here https://rustup.rs/.
+Then just clone the project and `cargo run` to run it.

+- `.help` - prints the help dialog.
+- `.tables` - prints list of tables.